 - 9.1 A deputation wishing to attend and address a meeting of Council shall apply in writing to the CEO not less than seven (7) clear days before the meeting. - 9.2 The CEO, on receiving an application for a deputation shall notify the Mayor who shall determine whether the deputation may be heard.
 The CEO shall inform the deputation of the determination in writing.
 Where it has been determined the deputation will be heard, a convenient time shall be arranged for that purpose, and a time period allowed. - 9.3 For deputations comprised of three or more persons, only three persons shall be at liberty to address Council unless the Councillors at the meeting determine otherwise by resolution.
-A deputation shall be given adequate opportunity to explain the purpose of the deputation. - 9.4 If a member of the deputation other than the appointed speakers interjects or attempts to address the Council, the Chair may finalise the deputation. - 9.5 The Chair may terminate an address by a person in a deputation at any time where:- - the Chair is satisfied that the purpose of the deputation has been sufficiently explained to the Councillors at the meeting; or - the person uses insulting or offensive language or is derogatory towards Councillors or staff members. - 9.6 A suitable designated officer will be identified and will assume responsibility for the deputation including that the appointed speaker/s is notified in writing of developments or future actions as appropriate. - 9.7 A rolling report on the status and outcome of all deputations will be presented to Council on a quarterly basis.
+A deputation shall be given adequate opportunity to explain the purpose of the deputation. - 9.4 If a member of the deputation other than the appointed speakers interjects or attempts to address the Council, the Chair may finalise the deputation. - 9.5 The Chair may terminate an address by a person in a deputation at any time where:- - the Chair is satisfied that the purpose of the deputation has been sufficiently explained to the Councillors at the meeting; orthe person uses insulting or offensive language or is derogatory towards Councillors or staff members. - 9.6 A suitable designated officer will be identified and will assume responsibility for the deputation including that the appointed speaker/s is notified in writing of developments or future actions as appropriate.